tpSpace/Clock/README.md

 # Clock
-It's an analog clock made with canvas.
+It's an analog clock made with canvas and pure mathematics